dflemin3/approxposterior/README.md

 These algorithms allows the user to compute approximate posterior probability distributions using computationally expensive forward models by training a Gaussian Process (GP) surrogate for the likelihood evaluation.
 The algorithms leverage the inherent uncertainty in the GP's predictions to identify high-likelihood regions in parameter space where the GP is uncertain.
 The algorithms then run the forward model at these points to compute their likelihood and re-trains the GP to maximize the GP's predictive ability while minimizing the number of forward model evaluations.
 Check out [Bayesian Active Learning for Posterior Estimation](https://www.cs.cmu.edu/~kkandasa/pubs/kandasamyIJCAI15activePostEst.pdf) by Kandasamy et al. (2015) and [Adaptive Gaussian process approximation for Bayesian inference with expensive likelihood functions](https://arxiv.org/abs/1703.09930) by Wang & Li (2017) for in-depth descriptions of the respective algorithms.

+approxposterior runs on both Python 2.7+ and 3.6.

 [![build status](http://img.shields.io/travis/dflemin3/approxposterior/master.svg?style=flat)](https://travis-ci.org/dflemin3/approxposterior)

 Check out the [documentation](https://dflemin3.github.io/approxposterior/) for a more in-depth explanation about the code!